gterren/cloud_segmentation/README.md

 # Cloud Segmentation

 Codes for cloud segmentation in ground-based infrared sky images adquiared using an sky imager mounted on a solar tracker.
 The codes were run in a High Performances Computer and the library for the paralellization of the code is MPI.
-See XX.

 https://arxiv.org/pdf/2012.06930.pdf